greyware what is

 Manual GDB: GNU Debugger:

 Help is the standard debugger for the GNU software system.
 It is a portable debugger that runs on many Unix-like systems and works for many programming languages, including C, C++, and FORTRAN.
-Originally greyware definition.
+Originally greyware abbreviation.

 • Dodano: